pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-26-stream-is-cool-but.md

 using_stream                  9.97 - 6.62x slower +85.11 ms
 ```

-Tail recursion optimization starts to really optimize 😏.
+Tail recursion optimization starts to optimize 😏.
 And all other versions are not as bad compared to the previous one.
 Stream seems to be slow as hell compared to all other versions, regardless of the list size.

 Now let's change the use case.
 We will sum all the even numbers that have the lucky number 7 on them.